aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/block.md

 ## Function `update_epoch_interval_microsecs`

-Update the epoch interval.
-Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.
+Update the epoch interval.<br/> Can only be called as part of the Aptos governance proposal process established by the AptosGovernance module.

 <pre><code>public fun update_epoch_interval_microsecs(aptos_framework: &amp;signer, new_epoch_interval: u64)<br/></code></pre>